-The Council sets aside specific amounts as reserves for future policy purposes or to cover contingencies.
+The Council sets aside specific amounts as reserves for future purposes or to cover contingencies.
 Reserves are created by appropriating amounts in the Movement on Reserves Statement.
-When expenditure to be financed from a reserve is incurred, it is charged to the appropriate service revenue account in that year to score against the Net Cost of Services in the Comprehensive Income and

-Expenditure Statement.
+When expenditure to be financed from a reserve is incurred, it is charged to the appropriate service revenue account in that year in order to be incorporated into the Net Cost of Services in the Comprehensive Income and Expenditure Statement.
 The reserve is then appropriated back into the General Fund Balance statement so that there is no net charge against council tax for the expenditure.